Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Results

 Properties of the droplets are shown in Fig.~\ref{f:props}.
 The long width(s) increase significantly from $N=1000$ (red) to $N=5000$ (blue), whereas the shortest width(s) show a smaller increase and sometimes decrease.
 Fig.~\ref{f:props}(b) shows the widths starting from a cylindrically symmetric ($x=y$) prolate droplet on the left at $\epsilon_0=3$, $\epsilon_2=0$ progressing to a cylindrically symmetric ($y=z$) oblate droplet in the middle at $\epsilon_0=3/4$, $\epsilon_2=3\sqrt3/4$, and ending on a cylindrically symmetric ($x=z$) prolate droplet on the right at $\epsilon_0=-3/2$, $\epsilon_2=3\sqrt3/2$.
+The minimum width in our results is the axial width of the oblate droplet for $\epsilon_0\approx-2$ with $\sqrt{\langle z^2\rangle}\approx 5a_s$.
+The possibility of a self-bound droplet entering a crossover two-dimensional regime is of interest.

 Fig.~\ref{f:props}(c) shows the energy per particle, which decreases sharply from $E=0$ at the phase boundary before quantum fluctuations dominate, i.e. $\MQ_5$ dominates over $\elim$ in~\eqref{e:Escale}.
 In Figs.~\ref{f:props}(b,d,f), $\elim=3$ is constant, so the variation in Eqs.~\eqref{e:Escale}, \eqref{e:nscale} is entirely due to quantum fluctuations.
 Fig.~\ref{f:props}(e) shows the peak density increase steeply as $|\epsilon_0|$ increases away from the critical point.
 However for larger $|\epsilon_0|\gtrsim2$ the peak density decreases, due again to quantum fluctuations.
 In Fig.~\ref{f:props}(f) the peak density is largest for a cylindrically symmetric oblate droplet.
+Figs.~\ref{f:props}(e,f) show that our results are in the dilute gas regime as $n_\mathrm{peak}|a_s\epsilon_i|^3\ll1$.